ibm-cds-labs/crimeharvest/README.md

 ### UK data

 In the `uk` folder is a bash shell script to import data that has been downloaded in CSV format from [https://data.police.uk/data/](https://data.police.uk/data/)

+_This application is for demonstration purposes only and is in no way offering advice for safety purposes_